Design Podcasts – A Letter Of Fondness

 Since the middle of last year I’ve become aware of an increasing number of design and creative podcasts, and after the festive season’s “Christmas Crossover” seemingly orchestrated, or at least suggested by Andrew Clarke I feel I’ve discovered a few more podcasts to enjoy.

-After running my own music podcast for almost 100 episodes now, I can appreciate the time and effort that goes in to recording and editing these things, as well as updating sites, pinging directories, and generally keeping up with all sorts of gubbins.
+After running my own music podcast for 10 years, I can appreciate the time and effort that goes in to recording and editing these things, as well as updating sites, pinging directories, and generally keeping up with all sorts of gubbins.

 The podcast is a format I’ve come to really appreciate in the past few months, and there are a few reasons why.